-Of course breasts come in all sizes and shapes.
-Sometimes, however, their shape is so different from what once was, you wish something could be done.
-And sometimes, you’ve developed in very unusual ways.
+Breasts come in all sizes and shapes.
+Sometimes their shape is so different from what once was, you wish something could be done.
+And sometimes, your breasts have developed in very unusual ways.

-Breast re-shaping is a complex matter, requiring skill and experience in an infinite number of small judgement calls that add up to the final result.
-These judgements begin right at the beginning, at the time of consultation.
+Breast re-shaping and breast lift is a complex matter.
+It requires skill and experience for an infinite number of small judgement calls for a satisfying final result.
+These judgements begin right at the beginning at the time of consultation.

 - Careful planning and marking on the skin

 - Cutting a pattern to shift the nipple and areola while keeping nourishing circulation and (usually) some sensation